 Google Sales Channel GA4

-UPDATE: Google has just released their version of GA4 support through their Google Shopify sales channel app.
+Again, Google has their version of GA4 support through their Google Shopify sales channel app.
 However, you may still find a need for custom GA4 events and want to add more product-specific data to e-commerce events.
 If this sounds like you, then customer events and pixels may still be the right solution.

 google GA4 shopify